-The fact that we haven’t been able to live normally for almost a year now might be making this third lockdown feel all the more frustrating – and the cold, dark winter days can make us feel even more isolated.
-During difficult times it’s really important to take good care of our physical and mental health.
-Though when we’re feeling low, that’s often easier said than done.
-But we’re on the home stretch now, and this current (and hopefully final) lockdown is a great chance to really invest in our fitness while we have the time.
-That way, when restrictions are lifted, we’ll feel energised, strong, and ready for new adventures.
+The fact that we haven’t been able to live normally for a whole year now might be making you feel frustrated.
+And while there is now light at the end of the tunnel, it’s still really important to take good care of our physical and mental health during these difficult times.
+With things beginning to ease, this current (and hopefully final) lockdown is a great chance to really invest in our fitness while we have the time.
+That way, when restrictions are fully lifted, we’ll feel energised, strong, and ready for new adventures.

 If you haven’t found your fitness flow over the past year, don’t worry.
 It’s never too late to try new things and start improving your health.
 So with that in mind, here are eight different ways to improve your fitness during lockdown and beyond.

 1. Work on improving your flexibility

 Flexibility is something we often don’t think about – until we suddenly realise we’re not as limber as we once were.
 As we get older, it’s normal to lose some of our suppleness, but there are several ways that we can actively improve flexibility, no matter our age.
 Taking time to give your flexibility a boost is extremely beneficial, as studies show that flexibility and balance are linked, and the more flexible we are, the more we can reduce the risk of falling as we get older.